-The combination of temperature and moisture changes in each case determines the difference for the share of nAC-days (Fig. 11Fig.
-10a).
+The combination of temperature and moisture changes in each case determines the difference for the share of nAC-days (Fig. 11a).
 The effects are summarized in the following points:

-- Hot case: Causes Caused a higher temperature and temperature gradient between 100-300\hPa AGL with corresponding changes in moisture.
-These lead to greater instability with a constant humidity deficit, which increases increased the expansion of the hotspot and the fraction of nAC-days within the L-A coupling hotspot.
+Hot case: Caused a higher temperature and temperature gradient between 100-300 hPa AGL with corresponding changes in moisture.
+These led to greater instability with a constant humidity deficit, which increased the expansion of the hotspot and the fraction of nAC-days within the L-A coupling hotspot.

 - Dry case: Larger temperature gradient but less moisture in the atmosphere.
-A greater instability is was combined with a higher humidity deficit, which jointly causeds an increase in the fraction of nAC-days in summer in the hotspot, but the area of the domain included in the hotspot remains-remained unchanged.
-Higher humidity deficits reduced the
+A greater instability was combined with a higher humidity deficit, which jointly caused an increase in the fraction of nAC-days in summer in the hotspot, but the area of the domain included in the hotspot remained unchanged.
+Higher humidity deficits reduced the coupling of

-- coupling of land surface and convection around the Black Sea, but increased the likelihood for convection triggering over wet soils in the north. - Cold case: A combination of lower temperature, a decrease in the temperature gradient between 100-300hPa AGL, and moisture changes corresponding to 8.81% K-1 lead to a reduction in the expansion of the hotspot region in the study area and a loss of nAC-days. - Wet\abs case and wet case: temperature increases\increased but a shallower temperature gradient with corresponding changes in moisture resulted in minor impacts on the coupling.
+- land surface and convection around the Black Sea, but increased the likelihood for convection triggering over wet soils in the north. - Cold case: A combination of lower temperature, a decrease in the temperature gradient between 100-300hPa AGL, and moisture changes corresponding to 8.81% K-1 led to a reduction in the expansion of the hotspot region in the study area and a loss of nAC-days. - Wet_abs case and wet case: temperature increased but a shallower temperature gradient with corresponding changes in moisture resulted in minor impacts on the coupling.

-Further looking at the differences in the share of the coupling categories shows that the area in wet soil advantage shrinks in all divergence cases (Fig. 11Fig.
-10b).
-Warmer temperatures strengthened the frequency of the wet soil advantage in the hotspot and cooling weakens-weakened it.
-Days in the transition zone experienced the opposite effect (Fig. 11Fig.
-10c).
-However, all combinations of changes in the gradients lead to an expansion of the transition zone-labeled region over land.
-Though the dry soil advantage never becaomes dominant-, which can be seen in the unchanged expansion over land (Fig. 11Fig.
-10d), temperature changes still influenced the frequency of days during which negative feedbacks couldan occur.
+Further looking at the differences in the share of the coupling categories shows that the area in wet soil advantage shrinks in all divergence cases (Fig. 11b).
+Warmer temperatures strengthened the frequency of the wet soil advantage in the hotspot and cooling weakened it.
+Days in the transition zone experienced the opposite effect (Fig. 11c).
+However, all combinations of changes in the gradients led to an expansion of the transition zone-labeled region over land.
+Though the dry soil advantage never became dominant, which can be seen in the unchanged expansion over land (Fig. 11d), temperature changes still influenced the frequency of days during which negative feedbacks could occur.
 Similar to the wet soil advantage, higher temperatures increased the frequency of days in dry soil advantage during summer.

-2.73.3 Uncertainty of the coupling regimes
+3.3 Uncertainty of the coupling regimes

-Figure 1211: Comparison of perturbationmodification cases with CTRL from no perturbationmodification case as CTRL.
-Red colors indicate that the feedback coupling classification is sensitive to modifications in temperature and moisture, and greenish colors indicate that the feedback coupling classification is insensitive to modifications in temperature and moisture.
+Figure 12: Comparison of modification cases with CTRL from no modification case as CTRL.
+Red colors indicate that the coupling classification is sensitive to modifications in temperature and moisture, and greenish colors indicate that the coupling classification is insensitive to modifications in temperature and moisture.